‘DWTS’ Pro Gleb Savchenko Advocates For Same-Sex Partners On Upcoming Season Of ABC Series

 “Having their support means so much,” he said.
 “I love my fans and anyone who’s super positive and give you lots of love.”

-Gleb, 37, was only eight when he began his ballroom training.
+Gleb, 37, was only 8 years old when he began his ballroom training.
 He won his first professional international championship when he was only 14 and crowned the National Australian Professional Latin American Champion, having won four major dance titles in Australia.

 Gleb has also appeared on Dancing with the Stars in the U.K., Australia, and Russia and has been a choreographer for other dance series including So You Think You Can Dance.
 He appeared on Strictly Come Dancing in the U.K. He was also a contestant on the prime-time BBC show Celebrity MasterChef.